 Is pain, redness and heat in the surgical area normal?

-While bruising is a normal part of post-operative recovery, if you experience side effects such as increased pain, redness, fever or heat in the surgical area, it’s important to consult your cosmetic surgeon or doctor as this may indicate you have an infection.
-While chances of incurring a surgical site infection are rare with Vaser Liposuction, they can be serious if left untreated treated.
+While bruising is a normal part of post-operative recovery, if you experience side effects such as increased pain, redness, fever or heat in the surgical area, it’s important to consult your cosmetic practitioner or doctor as this may indicate you have an infection.
+While chances of incurring a surgical site infection are rare with Vaser Liposuction, they can be serious if left untreated.

 How can I reduce post-liposuction bruising?